 Graduate students are expected to provide their EFC through savings, current income, or financing opportunities.
-Loyola Marymount University uses the federal government’s formula to determine eligibility for federal, state need based institutional awards.
+Loyola Marymount University uses the federal government’s formula to determine eligibility for federal, state need-based institutional awards.

 Your financial need is the difference between the cost of attendance and your expected family contribution, which determines the maximum amount of need-based assistance you can receive from federal, state, university, and outside agency sources.
-LMU is not able to meet 100% of every student's need.
+LMU is not able to meet 100% of every student's financial need.